Major enrichments for the “All Cosmic Bodies” poster

 • Specimens must not be intrinsically valuable — so I avoid fossils or gems.

 These rocks don’t require any special security.
-The public can fondle them as much as they please.
+The public can handle them as much as they please.
 Seeing the whole sequence together turns ordinary rocks into an extraordinary experience.

 THE 2 OLDEST LAYERS